 To be eligible for federal and state aid programs, the student must meet ALL three Satisfactory Academic Progress (SAP) standards regardless of whether or not the student had previously received financial aid.

 - Maintenance of a minimum cumulative and current/semester grade point average of a 2.0 or better.

 - Students must complete and pass at least 75% of all credit hours attempted at UHWO, including any approved concurrent enrollment at another UH campus.
 Courses assigned grades of F, W, I, NC and repeated courses count as hours attempted.
 Measurement of each student’s completion rate will occur at the end of each semester.

-- Students who have attempted 140 or more credit hours (inclusive of transfer credits) will be considered ineligible for financial aid (applicable for all educational programs). *Note: The Financial Aid Office will fund a student to a maximum of 180 credits, but require that the student take action by meeting with an academic advisor to ensure that they are matriculating at an adequate pace to ascertain that they will have enough funding to see them through the completion of their degree program prior to being awarded aid.
+- Students who have attempted 140 or more credit hours (inclusive of transfer credits) will be considered ineligible for financial aid (applicable for all educational programs). *Note: The Financial Aid Office may fund a student to a maximum of 180 credits pending appeal (see appeal process below).

 Academic progress will be reviewed prior to the awarding of financial aid and at the conclusion of each semester.
 Students failing to satisfactorily meet the academic progress requirements will be considered ineligible to receive financial aid.
 Eligibility may be reinstated at the time the student is able to demonstrate that they are able to meet all financial aid academic progress requirements or if eligibility had been extended based on the approval of an appeal.